Expertise in Prescription Error Negligence Claims

 The results of prescription error negligence can be minimal, or they can cause serious illness and potentially be life-threatening.
 If you believe you, or someone you care for, has been harmed by prescription error negligence, get in touch with lawyers at The Medical Negligence Experts today.

 The experienced solicitors we work with appreciate that when clients make their first enquiry they may still be recovering from their illness, and feel hurt and angry about the substandard healthcare they have received.
 The first job is to investigate and assess your situation to determine whether you have grounds for a valid claim – that is, whether we can prove your care was negligent, and that you were injured as a result.

 Once we know you have a claim we will get the necessary evidence together and submit it to the other party with your compensation request.
 A compensation claim isn’t just about having your expenses paid; it is about obtaining acknowledgement that you were failed by those you trusted.

-Even if you are unsure whether you want to proceed with a claim, it is worth seeking legal advice from The Medical Negligence Experts as early as possible.
+Even if you are unsure whether you want to proceed with a claim, it is worth seeking advice from The Medical Negligence Experts as early as possible.
 There is a statutory time limit on making a claim, and the better informed you are, the more appropriate your decisions can be.

 Contact The Medical Negligence Experts today to see how we can help you.